Yesterday, my youngest and I were out shopping when she told me that the shoes she was wearing hurt her feet.

 Growing.
 It happens so naturally, but every once in a while you turn around and say, “Hey!
 When did this happen to me?
 Where did my babies go?
 And, also, my youthful figure is gone!
 Who took it??”

-And of course, Sophia.
+And of course, my youngest.
 My mischievous baby.
 She’s a big girl now.
 Going into the freaking first grade.
 Wise beyond her five years.
 Smart as heck.
 And I don’t know where she came from, either.

 So, I’m not a mommy blogger anymore.
 But I’m sure thankful that I was.
 Because I love to go back and read all of the funny stories about the three little girls that used to live here.
 And I really hope I’m allowed to blog a bit more about three bigger girls that have taken their places.
 Otherwise, I don’t know how I’ll be able to remember them when yet another set of bigger girls comes to replace them.
 Or when they just leave altogether.